-"For God, who commanded the light to shine out of darkness, hath shined in our hearts, to give the light of the knowledge of the glory of God in the face of Jesus Christ" (2 Corinthians 4:6).
-God shared His glory with us—and it is miraculous!
-Let us consider the awesome fact that the Light of the world has shined in our hearts.
-Then we will say with the Psalmist, "I will bless the Lord at all times: his praise shall continually be in my mouth" (Psalm 34:1).
+“For God, who commanded the light to shine out of darkness, hath shined in our hearts, to give the light of the knowledge of the glory of God in the face of Jesus Christ” (2 Corinthians 4:6).
+God shared His glory with us – and it is miraculous!
+Let us consider the awesome fact that the one who poured the oceans into the craters of the earth and shaped the mountain ranges with His hands has shined in our hearts.
+Then we will say with the Psalmist “I will bless the Lord at all times: his praise shall continually be in my mouth” (Psalm 34:1).

 MORE FROM THIS AUTHOR